 NIM24625 - Class 4 NICs: computation of liability: earnings from employed earner’s employment included in the calculation of the profits of a trade, profession or vocation

-From 2003-04 onwards, people who are self-employed and who introduce income, which was subject to Class 1 NICs, into their computation of business profits, are not liable for Class 4 NICs on that amount.
+From 2003/04 onwards, self-employed workers who introduce income, which was subject to Class 1 NICs, into their computation of business profits are entitled to relief from Class 4 NICs on that amount.

 Example

 Kate is a self-employed doctor.
-As part of her profession, she receives £2,000 of employment income, which she includes for tax purposes as ordinary professional receipts within the trading income rules in accordance with the practice set out at BIM40355 and EIM03002.
+As part of her profession, she receives £2,000 of employment income, which she includes as ordinary professional receipts within Chapter 2 of Part 2 for ITTOIA in accordance with the practice set out at BIM40355 and EIM03002.

-Although Kate chooses to include this income in her computation of profits for tax purposes, she has to pay Class 1 NICs on it.
+Although Kate chooses to include this income in her computation of profits under Case II of Schedule D, she has to pay Class 1 NICs.

 Kate’s profit from her profession is £78,000.
-This includes £2,000 income from employed earner’s employment which is subject to Class 1 NICs.
+This includes £2,000 Income from employed earners employment subject to Class 1 NICs.

-Kate’s Class 4 NICs profits are her assessable profit for trading income purposes (£78,000) less the £2,000 income from employed earner’s employment which is subject to Class 1 NICs.
+Kate’s Class 4 NICs Profits are her assessable profit for Case II of Schedule D, £78,000 less the £2,000 Income from employed earners employment subject to Class 1 NICs.

 Partnership Example